-- 1 medium carrot - - julienned
+- 1 medium carrot - julienned

-- 3 stalks green onions - - chopped with the white part separated
+- 2 stalks green onions - chopped with the white part separated

-- 1/4 cup water
+- ¼ cup water

 - Combine all ingredients for the marinade in a mixer or blender and pulse a couple of times until the garlic and ginger are chopped into fine bits.

 - Mix with your hand making sure every meat is covered.
 Cover the bowl with plastic wrap and let it marinate for at least an hour.

 - Heat skillet or wok over medium heat and toast your sesame seeds until golden brown.
-Remove from work/skillet and turn heat to high.
+Remove from wok/skillet and turn heat to high.Add sesame oil into the hot wok or skillet.

-- Add sesame oil into the hot wok or skillet.
+- Wring out the liquids from the meat using your hands.
 Once the oil is hot, add half of the meat using tongs spreading them around the skillet.
 Let them sear on one side first then stir until all is cooked and have a nice brown color.
 Do not overcook the meat so it stays tender.
 Remove from skillet using tongs and do the same on the other half of meat.
 Set meat aside once all done.

-- Add back the cooked meat to the skillet and the toasted sesame seeds and green onions stir a couple of times until fully mixed.
+- In the same skillet, add a bit more of sesame oil if needed.
+Add the carrots and stir fry for a few seconds until tender-crisp. (see Note 1) Add back the cooked meat to the skillet and the toasted sesame seeds and green onions stir a couple of times until fully mixed.
 Transfer into a serving dish.